Working with clients who may lack mental capacity

 If your client lacks capacity to instruct you, then your role, obligations and responsibilities are different from when you are acting for a client with capacity.
 See If a client lacks capacity to give you instructions below.

-The High Court in Walker v Badmin All ER (D) 258, which concerned a challenge to the testator’s will after they died, reviewed various conflicting decisions on whether the correct test of capacity is the MCA 2005 test or the test that was established in the case of Banks v Goodfellow QBD 1870.
+These cases have considered whether the correct test of capacity is the MCA 2005 test or the test established in the case of Banks v Goodfellow QBD 1870.

 The testator must: